 To best determine a possible IAQ cause, what you really want to look for are widespread symptoms among students.
-While reactions to indoor pollution exposure differ, ongoing health issues for several students are at the very least something to look into.
-Another option is noticing if the symptoms come and go.
+While reactions to indoor pollution exposure differ, ongoing health issues for several students are, at the very least, something to look into.
+Another option is noticing whether the symptoms come and go.
 Perhaps your child complains about feeling ill during the week but not on the weekend.
 For some, symptoms might dissipate once home after school.
 Also, take note of where the reactions and triggers are—inside and outside or only indoors?
 Finally, for a full evaluation, a doctor can confirm whether symptoms are IAQ-related.

 Q: Does indoor air quality actually affect student performance?

 A: The short answer: yes.
 Study after study proves the connection!
 Evidence from multiple research studies shows improved academic performance with improved indoor air quality.
 And the results are not limited to student success.
 Healthy school indoor air is also tied to reduced absenteeism, occupant concentration and teacher retention.
 You can read more about the impacts school building air quality has here.

 Q: Aren’t school air quality concerns just a pandemic thing?

 A: Indoor air quality was a concern before COVID, during and will continue to be a problem even when the pandemic is no longer a top-of-mind concern.
 Improving air quality and making school building upgrades results in both short-term and long-term health and safety benefits.